-We are writing to introduce ourselves and notify you that Kerr McGee Oil & Gas Onshore, LP, a subsidiary of Oxy USA Inc., is working through the permitting process to obtain approval to develop oil and natural gas locations in your community.
-We are committed to being a good neighbor by providing frequent and transparent information and seeking your community's feedback.
+We are writing to notify you that Kerr McGee Oil & Gas Onshore, LP, an Oxy USA Inc. subsidiary, is working through the permitting process to obtain approval to develop an oil and natural gas location in your community.
+In our commitment to being a good neighbor, we provide frequent and transparent information, seek community feedback, safeguard the environment, and protect the health and safety of employees and communities.

-Enclosed you will find information about us, the permitting process, general and site-specific project details, proposed location maps, and estimated development schedules.
-Additionally, you will find resources with more information about the permitting process including how to provide public comment on the permit, which can also be found on the Colorado Oil and Gas Conservation Commissions (COGCC) website at cogcc.state.co.us.
+Enclosed is information about us, the permitting process, general and site-specific project details, a proposed location map, and an estimated development schedule.
+Additionally, you will find resources with more information about the permitting process, including how to provide public comment on the permit, which can also be found on the Colorado Oil and Gas Conservation Commission (COGCC) website at cogcc.state.co.us.

-If you would like to talk about the details of this application or request a meeting to discuss the proposed oil and gas locations, we can be contacted at any time.
+If you would like to discuss the details of this application or request a meeting to discuss the proposed oil and gas location, please contact us at any time.